By Tim Lambert

 About 480 BC the Phoenicians from what is now Lebanon founded the city of Carthage in Tunisia.
 Carthage later fought wars with Rome and in 202 BC the Romans defeated the Carthaginians at the battle of Zama.
 In 146 BC Rome destroyed the city of Carthage and made its territory part of their empire.

-Meanwhile, Egyptian influence spread along the Nile and the kingdoms of Nubia and Kush arose in what is now Sudan.
-By 100 AD the kingdom of Axum in Ethiopia was highly civilized.
+Meanwhile, Egyptian influence spread along the Nile, and the kingdoms of Nubia and Kush arose in what is now Sudan.
+Southern Arabian influence spread to Eritrea, Northern Ethiopia, and Eastern Sudan.
+By 50 AD the kingdom of Axum in the region was civilized.
 Axum traded with Rome, Arabia, and India.
 Axum became Christian in the 4th century AD.

 Meanwhile the Roman Empire continued to expand.
 In 30 BC Egypt became a province of Rome.
 Morocco was absorbed in 42 AD.
 However, the rest of Africa was cut off from Rome by the Sahara Desert.